-This one-pot Thai chicken curry is incredibly flavorful and easy.
+This one-pot coconut Thai chicken curry is incredibly flavorful and easy to prepare thanks to delicious time-saving tip: not browning the chicken.
 After sautéing an onion and making a simple sauce with spices, curry pastes, tomatoes, and coconut milk, you add the chicken to the pot and transfer it to the oven.
 In just about an hour, it will be done!
 The sauce is plentiful, so making rice or some sort of flatbread essential.

 Are you still browning chicken?